Shopaholic (novels)

-Shopaholic is a series of novels written by the UK author Sophie Kinsella, who also writes under her real name Madeleine Wickham.
+Shopaholic is a series of novels written by the UK author Sophie Kinsella, who also wrote under her real name Madeleine Wickham.
 The books follow protagonist Rebecca Bloomwood, an idealistic, but intelligent and hard-working financial journalist through her adventures in shopping and life.
 Each book typically centers around a large shift in Becky's personal or work life and details the trouble that ensues as a result of her quirky personality and unrealistic goals.
-As of October 2019, the series has ten books.
-The novel series has been optioned by a Hollywood studio, with the first Shopaholic film being released 13 February 2009.
+The series has ten books.
+The novel series has been optioned by a Hollywood studio, with the Shopaholic film being released 13 February 2009 based of the first novel confessions of a shopaholic.